DannickBedard/wezterm-config/README.md

 ```

 # Configs
-You can edit your config for wordspace inside the workspace file and change the currentConfig
+You can edit your config for workspace inside the init.lua file and change the currentConfig